Saravananmoorthy/LAXPT/README.md

 ## Serverspec testing

+Just use `bundle install` to install serverspec.
+Vagrat boxes are now reedy for testing.

 Refer to the available list of tests below.
 These tests are role-based, in the fact that I don't care wher my boxes are, but what they __do__.
 Also refer to the tree below to add new roles for server testing.

 ````bash